rajibrajkhowa/special-numbers/README.md

 A number is categorized as "deficient number", if sum of its proper divisors is less than the number itself.
 Some examples are all prime numbers are deficient number as they have a single proper divisor 1, all numbers of the form a^n, where "a" and "n" are positive integers (like 2^10, 8^7, 23^8, etc), etc.

-Caution: Please avoid entering very big numbers as the program will respond slowly, number theory related programs should use highly optimized and fast libraries, like in C we have pari lib and C++ we have NTL library
+Caution: Please avoid entering very big numbers as the program will respond slowly, number theory related programs generally use highly optimized and fast libraries, like in C we have pari lib and C++ we have NTL library.
+I haven't used any RUST crates meant for number theory calculations nor any tweaks to optimize the code

 Screenshots#